Cat Diabetes: Blood Sugar Levels & Management Guide

 Diabetic Ketoacidosis (DKA)

-Signs: Vomiting, lethargy, dehydration, sweet breath odor, difficulty breathing.
-Requires immediate emergency treatment.
+Signs: Vomiting, severe lethargy, dehydration, sweet/fruity breath odor, difficulty breathing.
+Requires immediate emergency hospitalization with IV fluids and insulin.

 Hypoglycemia (Low Blood Sugar)

-Usually caused by too much insulin, delayed meals, or increased activity.
+Usually caused by too much insulin, delayed meals, or insulin overlap.
+Glucose below 70 mg/dL is dangerous.

-Emergency treatment: Rub corn syrup on gums if conscious, give small meal if alert.
+Emergency treatment: Rub Karo syrup or honey on gums if conscious.
+Give small meal if alert.
 Contact vet immediately.
+Never give insulin to a hypoglycemic cat.

 Long-term Complications